InfamousSYN/rogue/docs/tools/hashcatifier.md

 ---
 layout: default
+title: hashcatifier
-title: Tools
+parent: Tools
-nav_order: 4
+nav_order: 2
-permalink: /tools
 ---

-# Tools

-The Rogue toolkit includes additional tools to aid in testing.

 ## hashcatifer
 hashcatifer allows the user to convert hashes captured by rogue from the standard john the ripper format to a format accepted by hashcat.